-2. Position limits structuring for hedging replicates arrangements in the draft RTS for the hedging exemption under the ancillary activity exemption, the use of the clarification under the EMIR Q&A (question 10) has also been retained (with the spirit of this guidance included in a recital).
+2. Position limits structuring for hedging replicates arrangements in the RTS for the hedging exemption under the MiFID II ancillary activity exemption, the use of the clarification under the EMIR Q&A (question 10) has also been retained (with the spirit of this guidance included in a recital).

 The regulators' stance behind is it is reasonable to require a firm to demonstrate some linkage between transactions and its hedging position.

 It is, however, clearly explained by ESMA it does still permit portfolio hedging (ESMA's Final Report of 28 September 2015, p.
 348).

 The above conceptions have been subsequently codified in Article 7 of the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016 (see box).

 To conclude this thread, a broader reflection comes to mind. that from the systemic point of view, consistent perception of the hedging criterion across the MiFID II/MiFIR and EMIR legal frameworks can't be overestimated as any discrepancies would have significant potential to misguide the market and increase compliance costs.
 Hence, ESMA's efforts to exploit interconnections between these legal frameworks are fully reasonable.

 It needs to be stressed the hedging exemption does not operate automatically but requires a notification from the non-financial counterparty and regulatory approval.

 The specific procedure by which non-financial entities that are holding positions for the purpose of risk-reduction may be exempted from the position limits regime (including how the relevant competent authority will approve such applications) is the domain of the MiFID II level 2 legislation.